-Unfortunately it’s not possible to just create an event page to sell tickets then patiently wait for traffic to come.
+Unfortunately, it’s not possible to just create an event page to sell tickets and then patiently wait for traffic to come.
 To ensure maximum attendance at your event, a marketing plan is crucial.
 You’ll want to use every channel at your disposal to get the word out about your awesome event: email lists, social media, influencers, news outlets, you name it!
 Make sure your audience knows what they’ll be missing out on if they don’t get their tickets ASAP.

-When it comes to social media, use your channels to post not only coupon codes or limited time offers, but behind the scenes content and photos from past events to generate excitement.
+When it comes to social media, use your channels to post not only coupon codes or limited-time offers, but behind the scenes content and photos from past events to generate excitement.
 And don’t forget to create a Facebook event!
 Even if you have an event website, a Facebook event is a great way to spread the word.

-Event sponsors are not only important for bringing in cash, but can help really expand your marketing efforts.
+Event sponsors are not only important for bringing in cash but can help really expand your marketing efforts.
 Including some comped tickets in your sponsor packages is a great starting point, but think about how you can further maximize these partnerships!
 Don’t be afraid to ask partners to share the event on their socials and with their networks.
 Make sure to provide them with targeted creative and copy to make it as easy as possible for them!
 Of course, highlight the sponsors on your own channels as well, and make sure to tag them to make it easy for them to share.

 In addition to sponsors, think about the networks of your vendors as well!
 Your vendors likely have a presence of their own on social media and will be proud to showcase that they’ve been hired for your event.
 Think photographers, caterers, florists/decorators, entertainment, etc.

-If you’re not working for a big name company or organization you might not think influencer marketing will work for you, but you may want to reconsider!
+If you’re not working for a big-name company or organization you might not think influencer marketing will work for you, but you may want to reconsider!
 The term influencer has really expanded to include a wide range of individuals, and not all of them have millions of followers or charge major cash for a post.
 Research influencers in your local area.
 Look for individuals who have smaller but dedicated followings that share content that relates to your event, or cater to the type of folks you’re trying to attract.
 Offer a compensation package (free ticket and transportation to and from the event, for example) in exchange for some reach with that influencer’s network.

 When it comes to setting your ticket offering, consider offering various ticket tiers.
 Providing the opportunity for potential buyers to select a package that fits their interests and budget may help sway their purchasing decision more quickly!
-For example, you may want to offer a budget friendly general admission option, and a VIP ticket that includes extra perks!
+For example, you may want to offer a budget-friendly general admission option and a VIP ticket that includes extra perks!